alfonsohdl/ahp/Readme.md

 · Improve the accuracy of the model

-A Jupyter notebook that contains all of the code ---> marketprediction.ipynb
+- A Jupyter notebook that contains all of the code ---> marketprediction.ipynb

 ------------------------------------------------------------------------------------------------------------

 ############ - PROJECT #2 - ############

-Project Overview:
+- Project Overview:

-In this project, I am using a Recurrent Neural Network (RNN) to predict stock prices using scikit-learn and Keras.
+In this project, I am using a Recurrent Neural Network (RNN) to predict Microsoft ($MSFT) stock price using scikit-learn and Keras.

 A RNN is a class of neural networks specifically designed to work with sequential data, so they can capture temporal dependencies in stock price data.

-Project Steps:
+- Project Steps:

 · Download data using the yfinance package